What to do if your energy tariff is ending

 Can I switch energy providers before my tariff end date?

 Yes – but you might have to pay a fee.
-If you find that there is a cheaper tariff on the market for you, be sure to factor in any fees your provider will charge you for leaving before your contract finishes.
+When switching becomes available and you find a cheaper tariff on the market, be sure to factor in any fees your provider will charge you for leaving before your contract finishes.
 In most cases, it’s cheaper to wait until your tariff ends before switching.

 Some of the most expensive exit fees can be in the region of £30 – £50, particularly if you are on a two-year fixed tariff.
-These costs can sometimes offset the savings you’re lined up to make by switching.
+These costs can sometimes offset the savings you can make by switching.

 You can find out if your current energy tariff has exits fees by checking your energy bill or calling your energy provider.